The Complete History of Energy Drinks

 While Monster debuted after Rockstar, current estimates peg it as the second most popular energy drink, obviously behind Red Bull.
-A large part of Monster’s success can be attributed to its brilliant marketing strategy which involved sponsorships with multiple extreme sports, including MMA, BMX, Motocross, Speedway, skateboarding, snowboarding, and even e-sports (if you can call playing video games a “sport”).
+A large part of Monster’s success can be attributed to its brilliant marketing strategy which involved sponsorships with multiple extreme sports, including MMA, BMX, Motocross, Speedway, skateboarding, snowboarding, and even e-sports.

-When it was initially released, Monster classified itself as a “dietary supplement”, but has since changed over to calling itself an “energy drink”.
+When it was initially released, Monster classified itself as a “dietary supplement”, but has since changed their moniker to “energy drink”.
 The move was prompted by multiple reports of people dying from caffeine-related issues.

 Additionally, the company has also filed multiple lawsuits against anyone and everyone seeking to include the word “monster” in their name.
 Though, Monster has dropped several of these suits based on the negative publicity and consumer reaction it received.